 HEATH TIGER BEETLE

-The largest of the tiger beetles, charcoal-black in colour with pale yellow markings on the wing cases.
+A large charcoal-black tiger beetle, with pale yellow markings on the wing cases.

-Rarity: 6 sites in the south of England
+Rarity: A handful of sites in the south of England

 Heath Tiger Beetles have a fragmented distribution in the South of England, with small, isolated populations in Dorset, Surrey, Hampshire and Sussex.